AI21Labs/sense-bert/README.md

 * sensebert-large-uncased

 These models share the same number of parameters as Google's BERT models, except for the following (both changes are described in our paper thoroughly):
-1. We use larger vocabulary
+1. We use a larger vocabulary
-2. We add supersense prediction head at pre-training.
+2. We add a supersense prediction head at pre-training.
 The sense embeddings are also used as inputs to the model.

 ## Requirements